rds8rds/nsl_trainee_program/documentations/solid and design pattern.md

 - Complex Object Construction
 - Step-by-step construction
 - Avoiding constructors with multiple parameters
-- Immutable Objects
+- Immutable Objects [no change in object attribute after creation]
-- Configurable Object Creation
+- Configurable Object Creation [ we can configure the object on our requirements ]
 - Common Interface for Multiple Representations

 **When not to use Builder Design Pattern?**